Mary Virginia Merrick: Works

-Cause for canonization
+Beatification cause

-Merrick's cause for canonization as a saint in the Catholic Church was opened in 2003, thus granting her the title "Servant of God."
-In April 2011, Donald Cardinal Wuerl, a former Archbishop of Washington, officially opened the Archdiocesan Phase through a decree that stated he was "initiating the Cause of Beatification and Canonization of the Servant of God, Mary Virginia Merrick."
-This stage is still currently in process, supervised by Kathleen Asdorian, JD; JCL, Postulator, and Jeannine Marino, JCL, Vice-Postulator.
+In April 2011, Donald Cardinal Wuerl, a former Archbishop of Washington, officially opened the Archdiocesan process through a decree that stated he was "initiating the cause of beatification and canonization of the Servant of God, Mary Virginia Merrick".
+This stage is still currently in process, supervised by Kathleen Asdorian, JD; JCL, as a postulator.

 Legacy

-The 43 chapters and nearly 6,000 members of the National Christ Child Society continue to serve children and families in need today, still governed by Merrick's motto that "Nothing is ever too much to do for a child," and as dictated by local conditions.
+As of 2024, there are 45 chapters in 22 states with over 5,000 members of the National Christ Child Society serving children and families in need today, still governed by Merrick's motto that "Nothing is ever too much to do for a child," and as dictated by local conditions.
 In addition to providing new mothers with essential items such as bottles, diapers, clothing, blankets, and books for newborns, the Society engages in wide variety of programs and services, including reading and literacy programs; book distributions; parenting programs; in-school and after-school education and enrichment programs; dedicated facilities for children who have been ejected from the foster system; school supplies, clothing, shoes, and outerwear for school-aged children; backpacks full of personal items for children in foster care or fleeing domestic violence; and thousands of Christmas and Easter gifts each year to needy children and families.

 In 2007, the Mary Virginia Merrick Center, an Out-of-School safe place that operates as a community and youth recreational facility for children and families opened in Washington D.C.